 This set of names, in particular, are especially popular in Malaysia.
 Ahmad, Muhammad, and Mohamad have always been used by people from past generations to name their sons.
 These names share the same origin - it's a direct reference to the Prophet Muhammad (as he was also regarded as Ahmad, which means 'praiseworthy' or 'much-praised').
 The spellings vary a lot - some people use Ahmed, Muhd, Mohd, Mohamed.

 Usually, the name Ahmad or Muhammad is placed in the first part of a person’s name, like Muhammad Adam or Ahmad Adam.
 So, from this name, people will usually call him Adam, rather than Ahmad.

 Similar to Ahmad, Abdul is another common name placed in front of a boy's full name.
 The origin of Abdul is Arabic as it literally means 'the servant to'.
 In Islam, if a person is named with an Abdul, it's a must for the name that follows to be one of God's attributes.
 For example, the name Abdul Hakim is quite prevalent in Malaysian society.
-Hakim is from Arabic, which means the all-wise.
+Hakim is from Arabic, which means all-wise.
 Hence, the name Abdul Hakim can be understood as the servant of the all-wise.

-If you enroll in any school in Malaysia, it's impossible to not come across this name because it's just so widely used and given to boys that we sometimes don't even realize!
+If you enroll in any school in Malaysia, it’s impossible to not come across this name because it’s just so widely used and given to boys that we sometimes don’t even realize it!

 This is an especially common name among the locals.
 As the first Prophet in Islamic history is Prophet Adam, a lot of the Malaysians; Malay Muslims in particular, choose this name for their firstborn male or the only male child.